Tips to help get the job

-Keep it simple but presentable; something that will impress your interviewer/s.
+- Keep it simple and professional – something that will impress your interviewer/s.

 4. Arrive at least 10-15 minutes early.

 This will give you time to gather your thoughts and double check your appearance.
-Introduce yourself to the receptionist, tell them of your appointment time and that you’re attending an interview for an apprenticeship/traineeship with their company.
-If you know who to ask for, tell the receptionist at this time also.
+Introduce yourself to the receptionist, tell them of your name and appointment time and that you’re attending an interview.
+If you know who to ask for, tell the receptionist at this time.
 If you’re not sure who you will be meeting, ask the receptionist and try to remember their names for when you meet with them.
-Remember to speak clearly and politely and to listen to the receptionist’s instructions on where to wait for the interview.
+Remember to speak clearly and politely and listen to the receptionist’s instructions on where to wait for the interview.

 5. Turn your mobile phone off or put it on silent.

-There is nothing more distracting for yourself or your interviewer than if your phone goes off midway through an interview; they have given you their time, show them you appreciate it!
+There is nothing more distracting or disrespectful than if your phone goes off midway through an interview; they have given you their time, show them you appreciate it!

 6. Greet the interviewers.

-With their first names if you remember them and introduce yourself.
-Remember to offer a friendly smile and shake their hand.
+Use their first names if you remember them and introduce yourself.
+Remember to offer a friendly smile and shake their hand firmly.

 7. Body language is very important.